randallli/randallli.github.io/fruittrading.md

 ![Picture of gameplay elements](/assets/img/Insider-Fruit-Trading_Game-pieces2.JPG)

-In Insider Fruit Trading, fruit prices are determined by supply and demand.
-Strategically spread rumors from your hand of cards to change market prices.
-Buy low and sell high to maximize your profits.
+Buy low and sell high in this board game about Insider Fruit Trading.
+Fruit prices are set by supply and demand.
+Strategically spread rumors from your hand of cards to influence the price of fruit.
 Whoever has the most money at the end of the game wins.

 Reach out to me <playtest@TripleLi.com> if you would like to schedule a playtest.
 ___